ALIEN CRUSH

 s

-I have always found "virtual" pinball machines a bit...
-I mean... some of them try hard to mimic pinball machines but the feel is just different, and the whole idea just doesn't really make much sense to me.
-However, several Japanese companies tried to take this concept a lot further and managed to bring elements that would have been impossible to feature on real pinball machines.
-And this, I think, is the winning formula and this is what makes Alien crush such an entertaining and fun pinball game.
-The only shame is the lack of vertical scrolling, I wished the main playfield could scroll up and down (as it does in Devil Crash, sequel of Alien Crush).
-Despite this problem, Alien Crush is a fun and addictive game, but my advice would be to purchase Devil Crash instead.
+I have always found virtual pinball games (as they are sometimes called) a bit lame.
+I mean, some of them try hard to mimic pinball machines but the feel is just different.
+In truth, the whole idea just doesn't totally gel with me.
+However, several Japanese companies tried to take the concept to its next level, and managed to add features unique to the video game medium to the mix.
+And this, I believe, is the winning formula.
+No doubt that this is what makes Alien Crush such an entertaining and fun game.
+Its dark aesthetics and amazing attention to detail also add a tremendous atmosphere to the game.
+The only drawback is the lack of vertical scrolling, I wished the main playfield could scroll up and down (as it does in Devil Crash, sequel of Alien Crush).
+Despite this rather subjective issue, Alien Crush is a fun and addictive game, but my personal advice would be to hunt down the more polished and superior Devil Crash first.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING